ParallelMaths/parallel/pages/7-31-top-of-the-league.md

 * [ ] (2) and (3)

 ^^^ hint id=5_1
-Remembers some numbers are less than 1.
+Remember some numbers are less than 1.
 Think about what happens to `1/2`.
 ^^^

 ---